 Posted on ::

-I recently built PortoSync, a Model Context Protocol (MCP) server that connects Indonesian investment portfolio data directly to AI assistants like Claude.
-It's been a game-changer for how my partner and I manage our scattered investments.
+I built PortoSync, a Model Context Protocol (MCP) server that connects Indonesian investment portfolio data to AI assistants like Claude.
+It's changed how my partner and I manage our scattered investments.

 The Problem

 Like many Indonesians, we have investments spread across multiple securities accounts.
 Checking our consolidated portfolio meant logging into different platforms, copying data, and manually piecing everything together.
-Not exactly fun when you're trying to have productive financial planning discussions.
+Tedious when you're trying to have financial planning discussions.

 What PortoSync Does

 PortoSync connects to KSEI AKSES (the Indonesian central securities custodian) and lets you query your portfolio through natural language.
-Instead of navigating through multiple web interfaces, I can now just ask Claude things like:
+Instead of navigating multiple web interfaces, I can ask Claude things like:

 • "Show me my current holdings"